glorymoshi/corebosdocs/README.md

 coreBOSDocs
 ===========

-dokuwiki documentation project for coreBOS
+dokuwiki documentation project for coreBOS: http://corebos.tsolucio.com/documentation

 * install a clean copy of dokuWiki https://www.dokuwiki.org/dokuwiki
 * clone this documentation project into a clean directory